-- b) All drivers eliminated in Q1 or Q2 must make themselves available for media interviews immediately following the end of each part of the session.
-In addition, all drivers who participated in Q3, and who are not required to take part in the post-qualifying press conference, must make themselves available for media interviews immediately following Q3. - c) Immediately after the end of the qualifying practice session the first three (3) drivers in the qualifying practice session will take part in the post-qualifying procedures as prescribed in a Media Delegate's Note issued prior to the session. - d) For the duration of the TV pen interviews and post qualifying press conference, all Drivers must remain attired in their respective teams' uniform only. - e) The period commencing two (2) hours and ending three (3) hours after the qualifying practice session, a maximum of six (6) drivers selected by the Media Delegate in conjunction with the Commercial Rights Holder on a rotational basis must be available for an additional fan activity for a maximum of twenty (20) minutes each driver. - f) At each Competition where a sprint session is scheduled: - i) any driver retiring before the end of sprint must make himself available for media interviews after his return to the paddock. - ii) All drivers who finish the sprint session outside the top three (3) must make themselves available immediately after the sprint session for media interviews. - iii) Immediately after the sprint session the first three (3) drivers in the session will be required to attend a press conference in the media centre for a maximum period of thirty (30) minutes, then make themselves available for television interviews for a maximum of thirty (30) minutes. - 19.4 Third day of on track running - a) With the exception of a Competition where a sprint session is scheduled, commencing five (5) hours before the scheduled start of the formation lap for the race, for a period of up to one (1) hour, all cars must be made available for the post-qualifying car display.
+- c) Immediately after the end of the qualifying practice session the first three (3) drivers in the qualifying practice session will take part in the post-qualifying procedures as prescribed in a Media Delegate's Note issued prior to the session. - d) For the duration of the TV pen interviews and post qualifying press conference, all Drivers must remain attired in their respective teams' uniform only. - e) The period commencing two (2) hours and ending three (3) hours after the qualifying practice session, a maximum of six (6) drivers selected by the Media Delegate in conjunction with the Commercial Rights Holder on a rotational basis must be available for an additional fan activity for a maximum of twenty (20) minutes each driver. - e) At each Competition where a sprint session is scheduled: - i) any driver retiring before the end of sprint must make himself available for media interviews after his return to the paddock. - ii) All drivers who finish the sprint session outside the top three (3) must make themselves available immediately after the sprint session for media interviews. - iii) Immediately after the sprint session the first three (3) drivers in the session will be required to attend a press conference in the media centre for a maximum period of thirty (30) minutes, then make themselves available for television interviews for a maximum of thirty (30) minutes.

+19.4 Third day of on track running

+- a) With the exception of a Competition where a sprint session is scheduled, Commencing five (5) hours before the scheduled start of the formation lap for the race, for a period of up to one (1) hour, all cars must be made available for the pre-race post-qualifying car display.
 Unless otherwise determined by the technical delegate, all cars must be complete and no work is permitted to be undertaken on each car during this period, other than for the following exceptions: - i) Any car that suffers genuine accident damage, as specified in Article 40.2u).
-In which case the car does not need to be complete, and work is permitted. - ii) Any car that requires the replacement of a Power Unit as defined in column one of Appendix 3 of the Technical Regulations (Article 5.1.2, Definition) or the replacement or investigation of a significant reliability concern of the component(s) of this Power Unit, with express permission of the FIA.
-In which case the car does not need to be complete, and work is permitted. - iii) All cars that were chosen to undergo further checks at the end of the qualifying practice session under Article 40.5 will be permitted to commence work on their cars starting prior to the end of the period specified in Article 19.4a).
+In which case the car does not need to be complete, and work is permitted. - Any car that requires the replacement of a Power Unit as defined in column one of Appendix 3 of the Technical Regulations (Article 5.1.2, Definition) or the replacement or investigation of a significant reliability concern of the component(s) of this Power Unit, with express permission of the FIA.
+In which case the car does not need to be complete, and work is permitted. - iii) All Competitors whose cars that were chosen to undergo further checks at the end of the qualifying practice session under Article 40.5 will be permitted to commence work on their cars starting prior to the end of the period specified in Article 19.4a).
 This will be for the time equivalent to the time period between when any of the top ten cars were released back to the Competitors to when the cars retained for further checks were released to the Competitors.
 This period will be communicated by the FIA, and in exceptional cases if necessary may included the earlier removal of the seals and covers specified in Article 40.8.